-Silent Voices - L(G)BT Iran
+Silent Voices - L(G)BT+ Iran

 Under the Iranian penal code, homosexuality is a punishable crime.
-Furthermore, the Iranian regime denies the existence of homosexuality, evidenced by the famous remark by President Mahmoud Ahmadinejad "We don’t have homosexuals, like in your country”.
-In order to deny and eliminate the existence of homosexuality, LGBT+ people are often pressured to undergo unnecessary sex-reassignment surgeries (which are permitted in Iran) with devastating physical and psychological results.
+Furthermore, the Iranian regime denies the existence of homosexuality, evidenced by the famous remark by President Mahmoud Ahmadinejad: “We don’t have homosexuals, like in your country.”
+In order to deny and eliminate the existence of homosexuality, LGBT+ people are often pressured to undergo unnecessary sex-reassignment surgeries - which are permitted in Iran - with devastating physical and psychological results.

-But even though mosaheqeh, or the rubbing of female genitalia between two or more women, is punishable under Iranian law by flogging of 100 lashes and can lead to imprisonment, abuse and even torture, the lesbian women I’ve met in Iran shared with me that they are more afraid of their families than of the government.
-This fact is also reflected in the report of OutRight International.
-The constant fear of being disowned, rejected and/or assaulted by their families often leads to depression, drug abuse and suicide attempts.
+But even though mosaheqeh (literal translation: rubbing of female genitalia between two or more women) is punishable under Iranian law by flogging of 100 lashes and can lead to imprisonment, abuse and even torture, the lesbian women I’ve met in Iran shared with me that they are more afraid of their families than the government.
+This is also reflected in the report of OutRight International, an LGBTIQ human rights non-governmental organization that addresses human rights violations and abuses against lesbians, gay men, bisexuals, intersex people, and transgender people.